jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/11 - Techvolution I - ANP.md

 The middle-class doesn't have ulterior motives.
 We are rational beings because we feel the pain of everyday life.
 We rightfully rejected the dark majic of Blu-ray and HD-DVD, and endured the Death Star attacks when using BitTorrent, and worked to evolve humanity.
 And if you still doubt Main Street being inherently just, once Jedi Reed Hastings gave the public internet streaming at a fair price with Netflix (2008) the middle-class proved the frontline's superior ethics and morality.

 Look at the graph below.
-You'll see the Industrial Age evolving into the Information Age because Main Street acted on its best interests.
+You'll see the Industrial Age evolving into the Internet Age because Main Street acted on its best interests.
 This is the power of an empowered middle-class practicing good politics.
 Evolution is always right in Nature, and Techvolution is always right in the game of civilization.

     <script type="text/javascript" src="https://ssl.gstatic.com/trends_nrtr/1605_RC01/embed_loader.js"></script>
     <script type="text/javascript">